astropy/astropy-APEs/APE_Bayesian_modeling.rst

 and the only currently implemented statistic is the Gaussian chisqr.
 At a minimum, a new statistic that combines a Gaussian probability (i.e., exp(-chisqr/2)) with the prior function is needed.
-An alternative would be to create a new class (`Posterior`?) that combined both a statistic (i.e., likelilhood) and prior giving the function to be maximized.
+An alternative would be to create a new class (`Posterior`?) that combines both a statistic (i.e., likelilhood) and prior allowing the function to be maximized.

 Fitters
 =======